F3 AUSTN'S 8TH ANNIVERSARY 8/28/25 MAX PAX DAY

 F3 Austin's Shared Leadership Team

-The Shared Leadership Team (SLT) is a group of high-impact men (HIMs) committed to supporting the mission of F3—invigorating male community leadership—across Austin.
+The Shared Leadership Team (SLT) is a group of high-impact men (HIMs) committed to supporting the mission of F3 of invigorating male community leadership across Austin.
 Each member of the SLT focuses on a specific area like Fitness, Fellowship, Faith, Communications, Expansion, or individual AOs.
 Together, they share the responsibility to grow, support, and energize the region.
-The SLT currently meets once a month at an undisclosed location (okay, it’s usually a coffee shop or someone’s porch) to align efforts, plan events, and talk about how to reach more sad clowns in need of F3.
+The SLT currently meets once a month at an undisclosed location (okay, it’s usually a coffee cocktail eatery possibly owned by one of the SLT members) to align efforts, plan events, and talk about how to reach more sad clowns in need of F3.
 It’s all part of ensuring the men of Austin continue accelerating.

 P.O.